 The complaint alleges that between 2015 and 2019, EBS represented an automobile dealership based in Westchester County, New York.
 EBS sent the dealership “check register” invoices twice a month that listed all employee healthcare expenses.
 However, a majority of the checks the dealership paid to EBS were never actually sent to the healthcare providers.

 EBS allegedly administered a bank account on behalf of the dealership to specifically pay for the company’s employee healthcare claims.
 The dealership funded all the check register invoices EBS sent to that account, expecting EBS to use the money to promptly pay the claims.
 Records show that from 2015 to 2019, the dealership transferred approximately $26 million to EBS.

 An estimated $17.87 million in the dealership’s healthcare payments were misappropriated, according to the complaint.
 A majority of the funds were transferred by EBS into its operating account, where they were used for personal expenses by the defendants.
-Bank records reportedly revealed the Riccardis used the funds to pay their home mortgage expenses, as well as a personal credit card account with expenses relating to golf and boating.
+Bank records reportedly revealed that two of the defendants used the funds to pay their home mortgage expenses, as well as a personal credit card account with expenses relating to golf and boating.

 “As alleged in the criminal complaint, the defendants abused their positions as administrators of client healthcare plans for years by creating false and inflated invoices and then misappropriating millions of dollars for their own uses,” said acting U.S. Attorney Audrey Strauss.
 “As further alleged, the defendants sought to conceal this fraud by creating false bank statements and checks.
 Our office will continue to work with our law enforcement partners to expose and prosecute egregious fraud schemes.”